 When new bloggers are thinking about starting a blog, they look at other bloggers’ success for inspiration.
 They will be more interested in using products, tools, and services those successful bloggers trust and recommend.

 When my readers — fellow bloggers — come here looking for a better host to speed-up their site, I direct them to DreamHost.
 Each sale I generate will earn me some commission.
 Simple.

 The success of your blogging career will partly depend on how fast and reliable your blog is.
-A fast and reliable hosting provider is a must-have to succeed in your blogging career.
+A fast and reliable hosting provider is a must to succeed in your blogging career.
 If you are looking for a better host for your blog, head over to DreamHost and I’m sure you will love their services.